 Carpet chameleons are insectivores.
 This means that they only eat insects.
 Here’s a basic feeding schedule:

-Make sure to offer a wide variety of insects, not just one or two different kinds!
+We recommend a wide variety of insects, not just one or two different kinds!

 Supplements